City & Guilds Level 1 Award

 There are no entry requirements for this course.

-Students must wear overalls and steel toe capped boots.
+Students must wear goggles and steel toe capped boots.

 |Dates & Location:|| |

 *You may be entitled to fee remission, you will be assessed on receipt of the application.

 Ready to take the next step?

 Apply for this course online now to begin you journey towards a qualification in Introductory Metal Inert Gas (MIG).

 Talk to us